19hours/sg-statutes/Acts/Housing Developers (Control and Licensing) Act.md

 (b) act in accordance with the advice given by a person appointed by the Minister under section 18(2)(b);

-(c) present a petition to the High Court for the winding up of its business in accordance with a direction made by the Minister under section 18(2)(d),
+(c) apply to the High Court for the winding up of its business in accordance with a direction made by the Minister under section 18(2)(d),

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $20,000 and to a further fine not exceeding $1,000 for every day during which the offence continues after conviction.

+[42/2005 wef 01/04/2006]

 [19